berndblasius/Bracket.jl/readme.md

 Bracket supports variable bindings and nested environments.
 An environments is a list of frames, and every frame is a list of bindings.
 New bindings can be generated with `def`.
-In contrast to many other concatenative languages, which allow to define new words with the `: ;` notation, Bracket `def` follows the same semantics as any other concatenative operator.
+In contrast to many other concatenative languages, which allow to define new words with the `: ;` notation, Bracket's `def` follows the same semantics as any other concatenative operator.

 - `def` binds a variable to a value in the current scope